- Home

 Permitting

 Are you thinking about replacing your fence, installing a storage shed, building a carport, or widening your driveway?
 If so, and you live in the city, you likely need to obtain a permit.
-Please learn more about when a permit is required.Information about permitting and other requirements for specific projects is available in the following articles of the Community Development "Proper Permitting and Planning" series.
+Please learn more about when a permit is required

 Residential Permits